 The new analytics features include a new cloud SIEM solution, new open platform APIs, search templates and a new global intelligence service.

-The cloud SIEM is designed to democratize security analytics and break down legacy silos using new cloud models that include DecSecOps.
+The cloud SIEM democratizes security analytics and breaks down legacy silos using new cloud models that include DecSecOps.
 It delivers native elastic scale for on-demand analytics and flexible deployments which can enable new collaborative and scaleable workflows.